Autonomous demon exploiting heat and information at the trajectory level

 Importantly, while the system works as a refrigerator, we impose a fully vanishing average energy (or heat) flow between the working substance and the resource region, which hence occurs to be ``demonic''.
 We analyze the cooling power, as well as entropy production and information exchange between the two parts of this bipartite system, using a steady-state master equation approach, and an unraveling in state-space trajectories.
 In addition, we use full counting statistics (FCS)~\cite{nazarov_quantum_2003,Bagrets2003Feb,Esposito2009Dec} in order to reveal the precision of the engine.
-While this triple-dot system has previously been analyzed using a master equation approach~\cite{Whitney2016Jan} focusing mostly on energy exchange, the FCS analysis~\cite{Sanchez2012Nov,Sanchez2013Dec}, the trajectory unraveling~\cite{Mayrhofer2021Feb,Wang2022Feb}, and the study of average information flows~\cite{Horowitz2014Jul, Ptaszynski2019Apr, Schreiber2000Jul, Takaki2022Nov} have until now been mostly limited to double-dot systems working either as heat engines or as information-driven engines exploiting a cold resource.
+While this triple-dot system has previously been analyzed using a master equation approach~\cite{Whitney2016Jan} focusing mostly on energy exchange, the FCS analysis~\cite{Sanchez2012Nov,Sanchez2013Dec}, the trajectory unraveling~\cite{Mayrhofer2021Feb,Wang2022Feb}, and the study of average information flows~\cite{Horowitz2014Jul, Shiraishi2015Jan, Ptaszynski2019Apr, Schreiber2000Jul, Takaki2022Nov} have until now been mostly limited to double-dot systems working either as heat engines or as information-driven engines exploiting a cold resource.
 In particular, a study of information flows at the trajectory level has been fully missing and is provided in the present paper, and it here appears as a valuable tool to understand the role of the different resources in the thermodynamic performance of the device.
-It is this combination of steady-state master-equation analysis, FCS, and thermodynamic- and information-analysis at the trajectory level, which allows us to identify two different operation regimes of the device.
-These two regimes lead to similar cooling power and efficiency, but to very different performance in view of precision.
-Importantly, we find one operation regime where both the interaction with the cold and the hot resource reservoir are beneficial for the cooling process, while only the interaction with the cold reservoir exploits information.
-This working principle leads to cooling at good precision.
-By contrast, a more information-focused operation process results in a competition between cooling and heating in the working substance and thereby comes at the cost of reduced precision.
+Indeed, charge detection based FCS experiments allow for the detection of trajectories in the state space of quantum dots~\cite{Schleser2004Sep,Vandersypen2004Nov,Gustavsson2006Feb,Fujisawa2006Jun,Hofmann2016Nov}, giving access to the thermodynamic flows~\cite{Sanchez2012Nov,Koski2013Oct,Koski2014Sep,Hofmann2016Jan,Hofmann2017Mar,Chida2022Oct}, fluctuations~\cite{Kung2012Jan,Saira2012Oct} and even mutual information~\cite{Koski2014Jul}.